GeometryCore::WireIDsIntersect() gives wrong intersection points in TVector3 version

 I will need to verify the algorithm for the test expected result, which may present an ambiguity (a crossing of two wires defines two pairs of regions, opposite to the crossing point; it may be that the prediction is using the wrong one of the two pairs).

-#8 Updated by Gianluca Petrillo almost 3 years ago
+#8 Updated by Gianluca Petrillo about 3 years ago

 - % Done changed from 80 to 90

 Not surprisingly, I can't find any place where the newer